CarinaKr/Pathfinding-in-dynmic-3D-space/README.md

 For a demonstration of the pathfinding algorithms implemented in the scope of this thesis, open the scene "TestEnvironment" or "Pathfinding" in the Unity project or import the package "pathfindingAlgorithm" into Unity and open the scene "Pathfinding".
+After importing this package,

 In these scenes one can chose between a cell-grid and a waypoint-based search graph setup as the "Creation Mode"-variable of the "SearchGraphManager"-object.
 Additonally in the "SearchGraphManager" one can